momobock/FinScreen/README.md

 ### 2. Add your OpenAI API key

-For testing purposes my API key is added but will be deactivated after the grading of the assignment.
+Add the API key that I provided in the comments of the assignments to the code where it says "INSERT_HERE".

 ### 3. Install dependencies